ibm-cloud-docs/virtual-servers/configuring-automated-reclaim-notifications.md

 4. Compare the resulting string to the signature in the 'Authorization' header.

   Use a timing-attack safe string comparison function.
-If the strings do not match, do not accept the request.
+If the strings don't match, don't accept the request.

 ## Anatomy of the `reclaim-scheduled` notification request payload
 {: #anatomy-of-the-reclaim-scheduled-notification-request-payload}

 The request that is sent from the transient virtual server webhook is like any HTTP request in that it has headers and a payload.
-The payload is a JSON formatted string in the following form:
+The payload is a JSON formatted string in the following form.

-**NOTE**: There is no guarantee that the key names are in this specific order.
+Key names might not be listed as shown in the example.
+{: note}

 	{
 		'event': 'reclaim-scheduled',